 - Regulations restrict the amount of automotive emissions and require onboard diagnostic systems.
-Automotive Emission requirements vary by area, with China and the U.S., particularly California, impacting GDE manufacturers the most.
+Automotive Emission requirements vary by area, with China and the U.S., particularly California, impacting PCV manufacturers the most.
 Failure in emissions or diagnostics must be remedied by recalls. - Corporate Fuel Economy Standards must be met in each model year in the U.S., with civil penalties for non-compliance.
-China applies fuel economy standards both to individual vehicles and fleet averages. - Fully electric cars are exempt from emissions and fuel economy standards.
+China applies fuel economy standards both to individual vehicles and fleet averages. - BEVs are not adversely impacted by emissions and fuel economy standards (and BEV companies can sell credits to PCV manufacturers who need them).